 Almost everyone knows someone who is a real estate agent.
-This can be really beneficial if that person is extremely qualified.
-It can also be extremely messy and put a strain on relationships if the person does not have much experience or if things go sour on the deal.
-It is worth asking yourself not only if the person is qualified to do the best job, but also if your relationship could be impacted.
+Sometimes, this can be really great if that agent is extremely qualified.
+It can also be extremely messy and put a strain on relationships if the agent does not have much experience or if things go sour on the deal.
+It is worth asking yourself not only if the agent is qualified to do the best job, but also if your relationship could be impacted if they don't do the best job.
 Would your relationship be okay if they made a mistake that cost you financially or if they did not handle something the right way?